Apply For A Business License Augusta, Georgia

 You will also need to know your estimated total gross receipts.
 You will need this amount to complete the Business Tax Return and you will use this figure to determine the cost of your business license.
 To find your business license cost, use the Tax Amount Table, found here.
 If you have questions about this portion of your application, you can contact the License and Inspections Department at (706) 312-5050.

-If you are a professional (someone who needs an additional license to practice in the State of Georgia), you can either pay the fee based on your estimated total gross receipts or you can pay a flat fee of $400.
+If you are a professional (someone who needs an additional license to practice in the State of Georgia), you can either pay the fee based on your estimated total gross receipts or you can pay a flat fee.
 If you have questions about this, contact the License and Inspections Department at (706) 312-5050.

 Can I operate a small business from my home?